terra-reference/terraref.github.io/data/index.md

 </div>
 </div>

 _Please note that TERRA-REF is still under development.
-Data availability is limited to the alpha user program at this time.
-Please fill out [**this application**](https://goo.gl/forms/bqccgTxLkzF5QEUg1) if you are interested in joining our alpha user program._
+Data availability is limited at this time.
+The BETA release is planned for November 15, 2017.
+To sign up for notifications and updates, please fill out [**this application**](https://goo.gl/forms/bqccgTxLkzF5QEUg1)._
 <hr/>

 ## MAC Data Analytics